nlemay1/TrishAI/README.md

 so I reccommend in your venv, doing "pip install chromadb --no-deps" Unless someone has a better workaround and I'm an idiot.
 We'll find out.

-If you would like to use it across the LAN on other systeme or even via VPN, you need to create self signed certs with OpenSSL
+If you would like to use it across the LAN on other systems or even via VPN, you need to create self signed certs with OpenSSL

 ```
 mkdir ssl